shoppad/code-guide/README.md

 # Code Guide

 Code Guide is a project for documenting standards for developing flexible, durable, and sustainable HTML and CSS.
 It comes from years of experience writing code on projects of all sizes.
-This is a fork of Pixel Union's Code Guide, originally forked from @mdo's version.
+This is a fork of Pixel Union's Code Guide, originally forked from mdo's version.

 **[Start reading ☞](http://shoppad.github.io/code-guide)**